 Our story hinges on two components of the interaction between work arrangements and parenthood: on the one hand, working mothers value predictability and regularity in their schedules; on the other hand, they often need to reduce working hours.
-In support of the first fact there is experimental evidence by Mas and Pallais (2017), who find that women, especially mothers of young children, place a higher than average value on avoiding irregular work schedules.3 In support of the second, there is extensive descriptive evidence,4 as well as causal evidence by Wasserman (2023), who finds that when a medical specialty reduces its weekly hours, more women enter the specialty, whereas there is little change in men's entry.
-We add to this literature by showing the importance of the coexistence of these two work arrangements (shorter working hours and regular schedules).5 This point is also present in Del Boca et al. (2009), who find that the diffusion of part-time work is positively associated with women employment only in countries in which part-time jobs offer the same stability as full-time work.
+In support of the first fact there is experimental evidence by Mas and Pallais (2017), who find that women, especially mothers of young children, place a higher than average value on avoiding irregular work schedules.8 In support of the second, there is extensive descriptive evidence,9 as well as causal evidence by Paule-Paludkiewicz (2024), who finds that the take-up of part-time by mothers in Germany significantly increased by 2.8 percentage points following a law granting all employees the right to part-time work.10 We add to this literature by showing the importance of the coexistence of these two work arrangements (shorter working hours and regular schedules).11 Indeed, when comparing our results to those of Paule-Paludkiewicz (2024), we find that granting schedule regularity (in addition to reduced hours) has a positive impact on maternal labor supply which is at least twice as large, and possibly several times larger, than only granting the right to work part-time.12 This point is also present in Del Boca, Pasqua, and Pronzato (2009), who find that the diffusion of part-time work is positively associated with women employment only in countries in which part-time jobs offer the same stability as full-time work.

 Our final set of results, which shows the lack of changes in the intra-household organization of home production following the reduction in child penalty we document, speaks to a large literature on the question of whether men and women split housework and parenting tasks based on labor income.
-A recent contribution, using our same data, is Siminski and Yetsenga (2022): they find that that comparative advantage plays little or no role in the gendered division of labor within couple households, and they document that Australian women do much more housework than males at every percentile of the relative wage distribution.
-While this distribution is likely to be endogenous to choices made before marriage and childbirth (like education and job sorting), we rely instead on a quasi-exogenous change in the relative earnings distribution within the family, provided by the reduction in the child penalty in labor supply brought about by the Fair Work Act.
-Our paper documents that a quasi-exogenous change in the female-share of household income does not lead to a corresponding adjustment of home production task allocation.6
+A recent contribution, using our same data, is Siminski and Yetsenga (2022): they find that that comparative advantage plays little or